Services and Administration

 TUITION ASSISTANCE

-To apply for Tuition Assistance you must first visit with your military branch Education Officer for advice on the Tuition Assistance Program.
+To apply for Tuition Assistance, you must first visit your military branch Education Officer for advice on the Tuition Assistance Program.

-To be eligible for Tuititon Assistance, you must meet both of these requirements:
+To be eligible for Tuition Assistance (TA), you must meet both of these requirements:

 • Qualify for Montgomery GI Bill Active Duty or Post 9/11 GI Bill Benefits and

-• The cost of the course and fees is more that TA will cover
+• The cost of the course and fees is more than TA will cover

 If you meet both requirements above, then you must do the following: